Barkot, Uttarakhand

-Barkot is a town, near Uttarkashi and a nagar palika in Uttarkashi District in the state of Uttarakhand, India.
+Barkot is a town and nagar palika near Uttarkashi, Uttarkashi District in the state of Uttarakhand, India.
 It is located on the banks of the Yamuna river.
+Tiladi Sera village in the tehsil was the location of the infamous Tiladi massacre in 1930.

 Geography

 Barkot is located at 30.82°N 78.20°E. It has an average elevation of 1,220 metres (4,003 feet).

-Barkot is located in the bank of Yamuna river.
+Barkot is located on the bank of Yamuna river.